bibixx/react-adobe-animate/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/bibixx/react-adobe-animate/issues).
+Contributions, issues and feature requests are welcome!\
+Feel free to check [issues page](https://github.com/bibixx/react-adobe-animate/issues).

+For development purposes you can use the `example` folder. \
+You'll find instructions on how to use it in [`example/README.md`](https://github.com/bibixx/react-adobe-animate/blob/master/example/README.md)

 ## Show your support